StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Drums Iteration 8
+an electric guitar melody played over playback that consists of groovy bass, shimmering hi hats and snare hits.
+There are some crowd noises in the background.
+The recording is noisy and in mono. an arpeggiated electric guitar melody.
+The recording is noisy and in mono.

 [Go to Prompt 1](#prompt1)

 ![Drums 8 Waveform](iterations1/drums_8_waveform_spectrogram.png)